Table of Contents

 Your IP can be used to Imitate You

 Once your IP address is exposed, cybercriminals can easily dig deeper to discover your name and social media handles.
-With such intricate details, criminals can impersonate you to gain access to your details, mostly financial information.
+With such intricate details, criminals can impersonate you to access your details, mostly financial information.

 Your IP can Limit your Access to Online Services

 Restricting site access is standard among online streaming services.
-When you access sites like Netflix or Amazon Prime outside the countries they offer their services, you will no longer stream online content.
+When you access sites like Netflix or Amazon Prime outside the countries they offer their services; you will no longer stream online content.

 Such sites identify you via your IP address and restrict your access to their online services even if you’re their paid user.

-Your IP can Bombard you with Advertisements
+Your IP can Bombard you with Advertisements.

 It’s common to make a search query regarding products and services to know more about them.
 However, what comes as a result of this harmless search query can be genuinely daunting and irritating.